laboon/ebook/text/40_unit_testing.md

    Those who argue tha private methods should always be tested point to the fact that private methods are still code, even if they're not called directly from outside the class.
 Unit testing is supposed to test functionality at the lowest levels possible, which is usually the method or function call.
 If you're going to start testing higher up the abstraction ladder, then why not just do systems-level testing?

    My opinion is that, like most engineering questions, the correct answer depends on what you're trying to do and what the current codebase is like.
-As a side note, with most technical questions, saying "it depends" is a great way to be right no matter what.
+As a side note, with most technical questions, saying "it depends" is a great way to be right, no matter what.
 Let's take a look at a few examples.

   Let's imagine that we're adding a cat picture taking service to Rent-A-Cat.